open223/docs.open223.info/explanation/concepts.md

 (concepts)=
 # Concepts

 To understand the explanations in this chapter it is important to know several concepts.
-More can be learned about these concepts from the resources linked in the [reference section](open223-resources).
+More can be learned about these concepts from the [Open223 Resources](open223-resources).

 ## Graph Data Concepts